cooltwin/Library-Management-System/README.md

 - Homepage - Authenticates the librarian, if failed no activity can be performed on the system.

-- Search Book - Allows the user to search any book given any combination of Book id and/or Book Title and /or Book Author.
+- Search a Book - Allows the user to search any book given any combination of Book id and/or Book Title and /or Book Author.
 This provides flexibility to the librarians in searching the book in any order.

 - Checkout Book – Allows a user to check-out the book from a branch based on its availability and book borrowers credibility.
 Checkout is restricted for all borrowers who have exceeded 3 book loans or have any past fines due on them.